slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Paulo Coelho*
 > *"I naufraghi prima o poi finiscono per incontrarsi."
 -- M. Vázquez Montalban*
-- random é a bruxaria - proporçoes random - patterns. everything is a pattern. no pattern is random
-- threats x vulnerabilities = risk
 > *"Luck is what happens when preparation meets opportunity."
 -- Seneca*
-- the devil always takes back his gifts. -- ukrainian proverb
+> *"The devil always takes back his gifts."
+-- Ukrainian Proverb*
-- if there's no wind, row. -- latin proverb
+> *"If there's no wind, row."
--->
+-- Latin Proverb*

+- threats x vulnerabilities = risk
+- random é a bruxaria - proporçoes random - patterns. everything is a pattern. no pattern is random -->

 > *"Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect."